 You belong if you have been building the courage to bring them forth.

 You belong if you desire the space of the sky to write in.

 and revel in your senses!

 Enjoy 3 days at a pristine wildlife and bird refuge located just south of Yellowstone Park, on the banks of the Snake River, in the heart of the Henry’s Fork caldera.
-Stay for an extra night to experience the rare opportunity of the Solar Eclipse!
+Stay for an extra night to bask in the beautiful landscape.

 PROVISIONS AND POSSIBLILITIES

 - Expert teachings and loving guidance from Nan and Scott with special guest, Anders Carlson-Wee